wcfrobert/wthisj/README.md

 ### 1.0 Introduction

 Two-way shear - known colloquially as punching shear - is a load transfer mechanism between concrete slabs and its supporting columns.
-This type of load transfer is unique to a special type of floor system called **flat plate** (or flat slab where drop panel or column caps are present).
+This type of load transfer is unique to a special type of floor system called **flat plate** (or flat slab where drop panels or column caps are present).
 In a flat plate system, the slab is supported directly by columns; no beams, no girders, just a smooth monolithic plate.

 In the figure below, we see two types of concrete floor systems.
 The one on the left is more traditional, whereby the slab is supported by intersecting beams, which then transfer the loads to the columns.
 The modern approach, shown on the right, has a completely flat soffit without any beams.